gibbona1/neal/README.md

 - [ ] CSS in own files
 - [x] Filename has number of labels in choice names
 - [ ] Loading and saving labels to google sheets each session for persistent data storage
+- [ ] clicking label/box functionality:
+  - [ ] label becomes selectinput
+  - [ ] box is highighted (different style)
+  - [ ] option to delete (need to programmatic set brush coordinates so hotkey will work)
+  - [ ] option to play selected times/frequencies in box